 “marketing technology, mobile, digital media, advertising, data and analytics.”
 The world’s largest ad holding company WPP, topped the charts with the largest number of acquisitions, picking up 40 companies, including digital media buyer Essence.

-In recent years, Deloitte acquired mobile agency Übermind and digital shop Banyan Branch, and rivals PWC, Accenture, McKinsey all followed suit, buying whole range of creative digital entities.
+In recent years, Deloitte acquired mobile agency Übermind and digital shop Banyan Branch, and rivals PWC, Accenture, McKinsey all followed suit, buying a whole range of creative digital entities.

 We’re seeing a huge amount of consolidation in digital media through a frenzy of acquisitions.
 In 2015, AOL purchased independent mobile advertising network Millennial Media.
-This acquisition gave AOL foot in the door of the mobile advertising industry, the fastest growing sector of digital advertising.
+This acquisition gave AOL a foot in the door of the mobile advertising industry, the fastest growing sector of digital advertising.
 AOL itself was acquired by Verizon earlier that year, which then went on to purchase Yahoo, just months ago.

 Through buying smaller companies, agencies have quick access to emerging technologies, but it doesn’t always work and in many instances brands today opt to cut out the middle-man going directly to the studios themselves.